 Strada Napoca 8A // +40 732 155 177

 Easily my favorite restaurant in town, Baracca is fine dining in a contemporary setting.
-Most locals agree this is the best restaurant in Cluj.
+Most locals agree this is the one of the best Cluj restaurants.

 The menu features both local and international dishes.
 They use only the highest quality ingredients and opt for local whenever possible.